Our Partnerships - Soilse

 HSE Continuum of Care - our partners within the Health Service

-Participants start in our stabilisation and detox preparation programme in Henrietta Place then go to Cuan Dara to detox.
-Those who successfully complete detox can then go to Keltoi for residential treatment.
-Following this, they return to Soilse's 18-week, drug-free day programme in Green Street to consolidate their recovery and gain the skills and knowledge for career progression.
+Participants start in our preparation for treatment programme in Henrietta Place then go in patient therapeutic treatment.
+Following this, they return to Soilse's 20-week, drug-free post-treatment day programme in McAllennan House to consolidate their recovery and gain the skills and knowledge for career progression and then on to our 12 month Aftercare Recovery Service.

 Soilse also works closely with the Talbot Centre, a drug education service for families and young people in Dublin 1, and with HSE psychiatrists, counsellors, outreach services, maternity services, general assistants, community welfare officers, doctors and computer support staff.